abhi7991/localllm/README.md

 ![alt text](images/Running_Custom_mistral5_5.jpg)

-     - Similar to our Custom LLama3 model we create a custom Mistral model to see how it performs
+     - Similar to our Custom LLama3 model I create a custom Mistral model to see how it performs
-     - Testing out the new model we can see our custom Mistral AI bot has been deployed
+     - Testing out the new model I can see our custom Mistral AI bot has been deployed
      - The mymistral.modelfile in this repo consists of the custom model.
 ![alt text](images/Running_Custom_mistral6.jpg)

 ## Comparing the Large Language Models

-We can compare the large language models by passing using the Curl command and obtaining important information
+I can compare the large language models by passing using the Curl command and obtaining important information

 ```
 curl -X POST http://localhost:11434/api/generate -d "{\"model\": \"llama3\",  \"prompt\":\"Tell me a fact about Llama?\", \"stream\": false}"
 ```
-we get the following parameters upon running the API
+I get the following parameters upon running the API

 - `total_duration`: time spent generating the response
 - `load_duration`: time spent in nanoseconds loading the model